Updated: Mar 2

-I often see running saying they been out for an EASY long run yet they've run it at race pace!
+I often see runners saying they've been out for an EASY long run yet I know it's more like their race pace or faster.

 So, running paces: